daler/dotfiles/docs/vim.rst

         message

     * - :kbd:`dd` (when over a file)
-      - Open the file in diff mode
+      - Open the file in diff mode (to better see intraline diffs)

 The following commands are built-in vim commands when in diff mode, but are used heavily when working with ``:Gdiff``, so here is a reminder: